 INSIGHTS FROM ASIA

-Kyoto Journal is an award-winning
+Kyoto Journal is an award-winning,

-quarterly magazine founded in Kyoto,
+quarterly magazine founded in Kyoto, Japan,

-presenting cultural insights from
+presenting cultural and historical insights from

 all of Asia since 1987.

 - FICTION, POETRY & REVIEWS